jessegmeyerlab/proteomics-tutorial/manuscript.md

 The major drawback of this technique is that with SPE only a small fraction of the sample is examined because not all compounds are captured, but only those with binding capabilities same as that of the sorbent.
 The material for SPE is available in various types, including (micro-) columns, cartridges, plates, micropipette tips, and functionalized magnetic beads (MBs) [@PMID:20606758; @PMID:20099258].
 Reversed-phase is the most widely used material for SPE in proteomic studies for the proteins and peptide fractionation and rarely, ion-exchange material.
-For the separation of glycosylated proteins and peptides, the preferred material is normal phase such as HILIC [@PMID:22665312; 20536156].
+For the separation of glycosylated proteins and peptides, the preferred material is normal phase such as HILIC [@PMID:22665312; @PMID:20536156].
-SPE materials which are less commonly used are silica- or polystyrene-based ones [@PMID:17625912; 15317408].
+SPE materials which are less commonly used are silica- or polystyrene-based [@PMID:17625912; @PMID:15317408].
 The other types of SPE methods are IEX, metal chelation, and affinity-based [@PMID:25692071].

-The basic idea behind the choice of binding and wash versus elution solutions for SPE is that that the binding and wash solutions should favor the interaction between the analytes of interest and the solid phase, whereas the elution solution should favor the interaction of the analyte with the liquid phase.
+The basic idea behind the choice of binding and wash versus elution solutions for SPE is that that the binding and wash solutions should favor the interaction between the analytes of interest and the solid phase, whereas the elution solution should favor the interaction of the analyte with the liquid phase (**Figure 3**).
 For example, with reversed phase SPE, the solid phase is C18 or some other hydrophic chemistry.
 Binding of peptides to this solid phase is based on the hydrophobicity of peptides, mostly due to their peptide backbone, but also due to the presence of amino acid side chains like leucine and phenylalanine.
 To encourage peptides to ‘like’ the stationary phase more than the liquid phase, the peptides are loaded in aqueous solution.